h4dynn/HP-14-dv1xxx/README.md

 * WiFi / bluetooth is completely unsupported

 * Action keys would probably also work post-install (?)

-* For basic graphics, I used [this](https://github.com/lshbluesky/WhateverGreen) of WhateverGreen which includes support for Tiger Lake

 # (very limited) BIOS options